On-Page SEO in 9 Steps!

-In order to get a page to rank on Google for a specific keyword, you must master two components on page SEO and off page link building.
-On page SEO entails optimizing the structure of a page in a way that makes it easier for search bots like Google to find and associate the page with your desired keyword(s).
+To get a page to rank on Google for a specific keyword, you must master two components on-page SEO and off-page link building.
+On-page SEO entails optimizing the structure of a page in a way that makes it easier for search bots like Google to find and associate the page with your desired keyword(s).

-This post is not written for those who feel like their content is a work of art and should be written only for their own pleasure.
-Instead this process is for those who believe that content should be written for both your audience and the search engines.
+This post is not for those who feel like their content is a work of art and should be written only for their pleasure.
+This process is for those who believe that content should be written for both your audience and the search engines.

 For a visual overview of what is required, check out the below: